5unekku/Suede/README.md

   - `struct` functionality is wrapped into `object`s; `object`s can simply exclude methods for identical functionality

   - Instances have no runtime header beyond fields

+  - Fields: Values of variables inside of objects (exclusive to objects)

 #### Fields